Need to talk? Call 1800 882 436.

 Diabetes can be diagnosed with a blood test.
 Your child may also have a urine test.

-A first diagnosis of diabetes in a child is a medical emergency.
-If your doctor suspects your child has diabetes, they will refer you to the local emergency department.
+A first diagnosis of type 1 diabetes in a child is a medical emergency.
+If your doctor suspects your child has diabetes, they will refer you to the local hospital emergency department.

 Insulin treatment

-You may be eligible for a subsidy from the Australian Government to buy an insulin pump.
-Visit the JDRF website for more information.
+Your child may be eligible for a subsidy from the Australian Government to buy an insulin pump.
+Find out more about the insulin pump program.

 Your child’s insulin needs will vary from day to day, depending on: